At the Mandarin Oriental, Katja and Ellen are ready with restorative refreshment.

 They each take a turn, it’s touch screen control, or lock into the tracker GPS and it follows.
 The camera is crystal clear, Katja drives a half mile further, talks to herself.
 They’re trying to get a feel for the mike.
 She gets in the car, windows up, more self talk, then drives back to the others.

-Katya, “Above car, mike picked you up inside, outside, range is maybe twenty yards unless someone is whispering.”
+Katya, “Above car, mike picked you up inside, outside, range is maybe fifty yards unless someone is whispering.”

 Mani, “Quite a machine, and near silent.”